Planning and approvals

 The consideration of wetland and biodiversity values may be addressed in different ways depending on the level of environmental risk and the regulatory mechanisms.
 Some regulatory mechanisms deal with specific environmental values (such as water quality and groundwater) while others may address whole wetland systems.

 Legislation in Queensland aims to improve clarity and simplify decision-making through consistent use of the wetland definition and, provision of comprehensive wetland mapping and management tools.
 The different mechanisms recognise different levels of environmental risk and implement legislation provisions accordingly.

 For example, the requirement to develop an environmental impact statement (EIS) for a large resource project involving public notification is an example of a mechanism that assesses environmental risk and potential impacts on wetland values.
 By contrast, a landholder wishing to undertake a routine activity that complies with a code of practice may not require an approval if the activity poses a low level of environmental risk.

 The State and local planning instruments establish the decision hierarchy to ‘avoid, mitigate and offset’ environmental impacts associated with development.
-The Queensland Government website explains the roles and responsibilities of the State and local governments’ roles in the planning and assessment system.
+The Queensland Government website explains the roles and responsibilities of the State and local governments’ in the planning and assessment system.